opiproject/opi-prov-life/IPU_PROVISIONING.md

 to put an IPU into a server.
  * NC-SI: Most IPU cards include an optional cable containing an NC-SI connector meant to be plugged into a platform BMC.
 Not required for operation.
- * Console: The IPU has a console port, often exposed alongside NC-SI or over a debug connector on the faceplate.
+ * Console: The IPU has a console port for the integrated core complex(es), often exposed alongside NC-SI or over a debug connector on the faceplate.
 Not required for operation.
- * Dynamic Data Plane Devices: BIOS and IPU can be configured to support dynamic hot plug of data plane devices on the PCIe.
+ * Dynamic Data Plane Devices: BIOS and IPU can be configured to support dynamic hot plug of data plane devices on Host PCIe.
 Not required for operation.
- * Host Reboot/Failure: Individual hosts can stall, stop, reboot, crash, lose power, etc., and this will have no direct effect on the operation of the IPU or any of the other attached hosts if their power continues to be supplied.
+ * Host Reboot/Failure: Individual hosts can stall, stop, reboot, crash, lose power, etc., and this will have no direct effect on the operation of the IPU or any of the other attached hosts (assuming their power continues to be supplied).
 Loss of the host with the control plane device likely will have an effect on the functionality of data plane devices on other hosts.
  * Platform BMC: The platform BMC may connect to the IPU over NC-SI or any of the other IPU connections such a Gigabit Ethernet or debug connector.